kenrett/x-bid-backend/README.md

 ## API Documentation

-This project uses `apipie-rails` to generate interactive API documentation.
+Interactive API docs are served by `oas_rails`.
 Once the server is running, you can access the documentation in your browser at:

 *   **http://localhost:3000/api-docs**